blazuu/muscle_ultrasound/README.md

 author = {Francesco Marzola and Nens {van Alfen} and Jonne Doorduin and Kristen Mariko Meiburger}
 }
 ```
+Cite a paper by Błaż et al. (in review)

 ## ⚠️ System Requirements